Driving over 70

 Bear in mind that if you have a condition to reveal to the DVLA, you’ll also need to inform your car insurer.

-Ignorance of worsening conditions should not be used as an excuse, so take the opportunity for a medical check up just before your driving licence renewal date rolls around.
+Ignorance of worsening conditions should not be used as an excuse, so take the opportunity for a medical check up to take control of your health just before your driving licence renewal date rolls around.

 What happens after declaring my medical condition to the DVLA?